Vaccinations in the first days of a child's life

 That is why our pediatricians, children’s nurses, midwives, who provide support, understand the responsibility for health and the future of the child, always stay in contact with parents in our Center.

 The special childcare is provided for those families where children were born prematurely.
-Qualified professionals in our Department of the II Nursing Stage provide recommendations consistent with international standards, support families and continue monitoring the child during the year after the birth.
-This is possible due to the presence of the follow-up study office.
+Qualified professionals in our Department of Post-intensive Care and Nursing of Newborns provide recommendations consistent with international standards, support families and continue monitoring the child during the year after the birth.